• Skip to primary navigation

 Fresh Herbs (Herbes Aromatiques)

-What fresh herbs are the most common?
-Guide to using herbs in cooking, particularly in French cuisine.
-How to prepare, store and the best to use for chicken, cheese, eggs and sauces.
+Guide to using the most common herbs in cooking, particularly in French cuisine.
+How to prepare, store and the best to use for chicken, fish, cheese, eggs and sauces.
 Also recommendations for eating herb flowers and how to use them.

 bunches of fresh herbs at the French market (with a sign in French saying herbes fraiches)